Last updated: May 13, 2026

 Bright Moves (brightmoves.org) provides expert chess coaching for players of all levels.

 We use your contact information to respond to inquiries and manage coaching session bookings.
-We do not use your data for marketing or profiling.
+We do not use your data for marketing, advertising, or to profile you against other players.

 We do not sell or share your personal information with any other third parties.